MariaEgbuna/the-cineinks/README.md

 - Noticed Google wasn't indexing a chunk of pages.
 Turned out some of my multi-season recap/review posts (Elite, From, Primal, Dorohedoro) all had near-identical titles like "Recap: Elite Season 4," which probably read as repetitive, low-value content to Google.
 Rewrote all of them with actual opinions baked into the title instead, plus new slugs to match.
 - Related posts kept showing the exact same three every time.
 Apparently I only had 4 posts in that category, so there was nothing left to shuffle.
 Not a bug.
 - Featured post excerpt was invisible on some cover images.
 Was rendering fine, there was just no contrast between light images and the text sitting on top.
 Added a gradient overlay.
 - Hero looked great on desktop, broke on mobile, text was overflowing past the image.
-Fixed with a taller aspect ratio just for mobile, then had to fix that fix, mixed up the width/height order in Tailwind's aspect-ratio syntax and made it worse the first time around.
+Tried fixing it with a taller aspect ratio just for mobile and made it worse the first time around, then had to fix that fix.
+I had mixed up the width/height order in Tailwind's aspect-ratio syntax.

 More to come as I keep working on this.